Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 * 100% pin compatible with RPi CM4, all configurations.
 * 100% code compatible with RPi
 * Easy to Scale
-* Pre-fuzzed, pre-encrypted file system
+* Pre-encrypted file system
 {{% callout notice %}}
 The pre-installed image is encrypted and cannot be replaced via `rpiboot` in the field.
-Please contact support@zymbit.com for assistance.
+Bootware 1.0 can be used to replace Bullseye or Ubuntu 22.04 based Operating System images.
+See [Bootware](../../../bootware-one-zero) for details.
 {{% /callout %}}
-* Pre-loaded Linux kernel (bullseye 64-bit or 32-bit)
+* Pre-loaded Linux kernel (bullseye 64-bit or Ubuntu 22.04 64-bit)
 * Optionally Pre-load with customer software
 * Pre-defined file manifest & policies
 * Custom MAC OUID blocks available